Some links in this post may be affiliate links

 The large fern can also be divided into several sections and potted individually to propagate new ferns.
 Take a look at these ceramic pots with a saucer on Amazon.

-Hare's Foot Fern (Davallia canariensis) propagation can be done by division of the rhizomes at the beginning of the growing season.
+Hare's Foot Fern propagation can be done by division of the rhizomes at the beginning of the growing season.

-Hare's Foot Fern (Davallia canariensis) problems include yellowing, brown leaf tips, wilting leaves, leaf drop, pests and diseases among others.
-Continue reading for more on these problems and how to fix them.
+Davallia canariensis problems include yellowing, brown leaf tips, wilting leaves, leaf drop, pests and diseases among others.
+Keep reading for more on these problems and how to fix them.

 Common pests in Hare's Foot Fern are scales and mealy bugs.
-Isolate the affected plant to avoid spread to other houseplants and treat it with a horticultural oil as per the manufacturer's recommendations.
+Isolate the affected plant to avoid spread to other plants and treat it with a horticultural oil as per the manufacturer's recommendations.

 Brown shells scattered on the fronds of Hare's Foot Fern is an indication of a infestation by scales.
 Isolate the affected plant to avoid spread to other houseplants and treat appropriately.